Okipa/laravel-brickables/README.md

 These routes are consuming the `Okipa\LaravelBrickables\Controllers\BricksController` controller by default.

-To customize the admin panel actions, you can add routes inside or outside from the brickables route group.
+To customize the admin panel actions, you can add routes inside or outside of the brickables route group.

 ```php
 Brickables::routes(function(){